capjan/java-dotnet-base-image/README.md

 ## Try it

-Start the image at your own Docker Engine environment.
+Run the image at your own container via Docker Engine.

 ```bash
 docker run --rm capjan/java-dotnet-base